framenolan/weather-dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

+## My Notes

+When creating this app, I used the Bootstrap framework to build the structure of the page and expedite the styling.
+A for loop was used to pull 6 days worth of data and print them to the appropiate page location.
+I had a difficult time getting the event bubbling to work on re-searching previous searches, but using jquery made it easier with some help from a classmate (Chuan).
+I also started down the road using local storage for the recent searches, but since it wasn't a technical requirement, just having them available in the current session would suffice.

+## Image